zsmith1999/Graybill_Smith_FinalProject/README.md

 # Graybill_Smith_FinalProject

 Contained in this repository are the configurations, steps, code, and other files to replicate what was set up for our final project.
-Other files used in the system such as the faas-flow chaining functions and their handlers can be found at: https://github.com/faasflow/faas-flow-example
+Faas-flow chaining functions and their handlers were taken from: https://github.com/faasflow/faas-flow-example

 The following files are included: